Configuring Your SMTP Server to Work With SugarCloud

 Some email service providers restrict access to their servers to a predefined range of IP addresses.
 This means that the email server will only talk to a certain set of machines.
 You will need to speak with your system administrator, IT team, or email service provider to find out if access to your email server is restricted.

-When encountering this issue, your Sugar log is likely to show the following error message:
+When encountering this issue for the outbound email server, your Sugar log is likely to show the following error message:

 [FATAL] SMTP -> ERROR: Failed to connect to server.
 Code: 111 Reply: Connection refused